For the love of it!

 Creative Being Women’s Retreat

 After half a year dedicated to a 200-hour yoga teacher training, it was hard not to implement my learnings into a concrete program.
-Aside from teaching students at Moving Mountains Yoga during the
+Aside from teaching students at Moving Mountains Yoga during the wee-hours of the morning and maintaining my own practice at home, I wanted to share the freedom of creativity that yoga has given me with others.

 While I was digging in on anatomy and yoga pedagogy, my good friend, Colleen Kradel (of Be Well), was diving in with Brene Brown’s Daring Way training.
 We’re the original running duo, so whenever we were together for a run, we spent time catching up on each other’s training programs.
 Neither of us really expected to see so much overlap, but it was geeky-cool to see the correlations between our two unique programs.